-Non-native plants and animals can spread rapidly and threaten existing ecosystems.
+Non-native plants and animals that spread rapidly and threaten existing ecosystems.

-Once established, aquatic nuisance species (ANS) are difficult to control and often impossible to eradicate because of their ability to out-compete native species for resources and their lack of natural predators.
+Once established, aquatic nuisance species (ANS) – also called aquatic invasive species (AIS) – are difficult to control and often impossible to eradicate because of their ability to out-compete native species for resources and their lack of natural predators.
+ANS can degrade water quality and habitat health, disrupt the local food web, impede recreation and cause economic impacts.

 The most effective measures to control ANS are prevention, early detection, and rapid response to new invasions.
 Control measures for ANS include mechanical (cutting/pulling), chemical (aquatic pesticides), and biological (introduction of natural predators specific to the ANS).

-Changing environmental conditions–including temperature, precipitation, nutrient availability, and CO2 concentration–play a critical role in defining species’ geographic range.
+Changing environmental conditions – including temperature, precipitation, nutrient availability, and CO2 concentration – play a critical role in defining a species’ geographic range.
 Therefore, climate change is a key factor in ANS management.

 A volunteer removes invasive European water chestnut (Trapa natans) in the Lake Champlain watershed.